 Now drive north to sample the region’s legendary vintages in a beautiful, mellow stretch of wine country.

 This next stop encourages you to slow down, relax, and really savour your surroundings—and the amazing wines produced here.
 The Santa Ynez Valley, just north of Santa Barbara, is one of most diverse grape-growing regions in the county.
 Near the Pacific, fog and cool air rolls in at dusk, ideal for Chardonnay and Pinot Noir grapes.
-Fifty kilometres inland, it’s sunny and hot—perfect for Bordeaux varieties like Cab Franc and Merlot.
+Thirty miles inland, it’s sunny and hot—perfect for Bordeaux varieties like Cab Franc and Merlot.

 And scenic?
 How about rolling hills, endless vines, and ancient oaks to the horizon.
 Between the wines and the views, it’s easy to see why the region became a star in the 2004 surprise hit, Sideways.
 Take a self-guided tour of the film’s many shoot locations in Buellton, Los Alamos, Solvang and Los Olivos—even if you don’t remember the movie, these places are all worth a visit.